Foxbar

 Foxbar is a district of Paisley, bordered by the Gleniffer Braes and Paisley town centre.
 Consisting mostly of residential areas, Foxbar has rapidly grown over the past century to be one of the largest housing areas in the town.

-An area of low socioeconomic levels and poor social mobility, the local authority (Renfrewshire Council) has invested significantly in the area, which nowadays boasts multiple community centres, public parks and social areas.
+The local authority (Renfrewshire Council) has invested significantly in the area, which nowadays boasts multiple community centres, public parks and social areas.

-Districts

-Consisting of various sub-districts, Foxbar contains areas including the top end and bottom end, spam valley/meikleriggs and the green road end amongst others.
-All areas are highly populated with housing areas.

-Each area has a mixture of both private and local authority housing.
-For many years the low incomes and little investment created drug problems throughout the area.
-In the early 2000’s the rise in gang violence led to running battles between “the tap end” and “the bottom end division”.
-Urban decay had started to set in to some areas of the social housing such as Waverley road and Durrockstock dam had fell into disrepair.
-In 2022 Renfrewshire council investment was prominent in the Durrockstock park which seen a new modern playground installed.

 Housing

 The district consists of local authority, housing association and privately owned housing.
 In recent years there has been significant investment in private and social housing including the construction of new build estates and refurbishment of existing tenement buildings and Oliphant court, Foxbar's only remaining high rise.

 Foxbar previously had five 14 storey high rise flats, each containing 56 flats situated above Durrockstock park in the top end area of the district.